How to Use a Theory to Frame Your Research Study

-Why is it Important that a Theory be Used for Research?
+Why is it Important that a Theory is Used for Research?

 Using a theory to support a research study allows the researcher to build the science of nursing by adding to the body of literature.
 Fox, Gardner, and Osborne (2015) summarized that the use of theory is “central to the quest for ongoing knowledge development” (p.
 70).
 Specifically, testing theory allows the researcher to provide evidence to support or refute the theoretical propositions tested.
 It also helps the researcher make sense of the findings in a way that will help us predict relationships and outcomes and to determine resources and services.

 Research studies build the science of a discipline by providing evidence for or against theories, and therefore providing evidence for practice as a result.

 I like how USC Library puts it “[theory] fulfills one primary purpose: to explain the meaning, nature, and challenges associated with a phenomenon, often experienced but unexplained in the world in which we live, so that we may use that knowledge and understanding to act in more informed and effective ways.”

 Nursing leaders have lamented the publication of “atheoretical” research for many years.
 Atheoretical means without theory or “not based on or concerned with theory.”
 And to be honest, a lot of medical, nursing, and healthcare research, in general, is not explicitly guided by theory.
 Atheoretical research will provide results, but without a theory as a context for the findings, the results may not be helpful in guiding practice, education, or research.